UK extends 80% wage subsidies as England goes back into lockdown

 Britain introduced the 80% wage subsidy scheme in March and it had been due to expire on Saturday to be replaced with a more targeted and less generous support.

-The scheme supported 8.9 million jobs at its peak, and had been forecast to cost around 52 billion pounds over its eight-month lifespan.
+The scheme supported 8.9 million jobs at its peak, and had been forecast to cost around 52 billion pounds ($67.28 billion) over its eight-month lifespan.

 Firms will have to contribute 5% of the employment costs for workers covered by the extension, the finance ministry said.